prplecake/remote-ac-client/README.md

 # remote-ac-client

-This is the client portion of the [remote-ac-controller].
+This is the client portion of the [remote-ac-controller], intended to be ran on something like a Raspberry Pi.
+This portion of the project has been replaced with an ESP32 as I've found Raspberry Pis to be rather touchy.

 [remote-ac-controller]:https://github.com/prplecake/remote-ac-controller